truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< hint danger >}}
 #### Migrating GELI-encrypted Pools to SCALE
 TrueNAS SCALE is based on Linux, which does not support FreeBSD GELI encryption.
 If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool *before* migrating to SCALE.
+Refer to the [encryption](/CORE/Storage/Pools/StorageEncryption.md) article for more information.
 {{< /hint >}}

 {{< tabs "Migration Methods" >}}